qasim-herts/Applied_Assign_2/new.md

-I have made new changes in code and aded brief comments.
+I have made new changes in code and added brief comments.